MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 Currently, we don't support QR codes with logos.

-### Are MicroQR Codes supported?
+### Are Micro QR codes supported?

-Yes, Micro QR Codes are supported.
+Yes, Micro QR codes are supported.

 ### QR codes detected, but why am I getting no data?